sanfrancesco/prerendercloud-nodejs/README.md

 <a id="prerendering-or-server-side-rendering-with-expressconnectnode-http"></a>
 ## Prerendering or Server-side rendering with Express/Connect/Node http

-The `prerendercloud` middleware should be loaded first, before your other middleware, so it can forward the request to service.prerender.cloud.
+The `prerendercloud` middleware should be loaded first, before your other middleware, so it can forward the request to service.headless-render-api.com.

 ```javascript
 // the free, rate limited tier